A passion for people

 Do you have a team leader or member in your organization who needs some extra encouragement?

-After conducting a 360° review we will develop a coaching program that fits the needs of this individual.
-All or selected modules of the 3I-Leadership program, and/or additional training can be provided at your company.
+After conducting a 360° review we can jointly develop a coaching program that fits the needs of this individual.

-The 3I-Leadership program is very well suited to encourage women to step up to the challenge of being a leader in a still mostly male corporate environment.
+Focusing on creating a 3I© company culture is very well suited to encourage women and non-traditional group members to step up to the challenge of being a leader in a still mostly white male corporate environment.

 Is one of your teams lagging behind in results, or are there conflicts between team-members?

-The 3I-Leadership program can help you get to the root of the problem and fix it.
-Reviewing the team-members, we will take a look at current issues and develop a program to help all team-members shine and the entire team excel.
+Focusing on creating a 3I© team culture can help you get to the root of the problem and fix it.
+Reviewing the team-members, we will take a look at current issues and jointly develop a program to help all team-members shine and the entire team excel.

 - Vision & Mission